Complaints

 ‘We

-told’ : Filmmaker Dhondup Tsering talks about his
+to be told’ : Filmmaker Dhondup Tsering talks

-award-winning film Ama Khando and the hard work
+about his award-winning film Ama Khando and the

 The

-hold for Nepali filmsThis New Year, to celebrate the
+future they hold for Nepali filmsThis New Year,

 Khadgi (kp 01/01/2021)